thepower/power-docs/docs/Community/phase-1/02-download-build-run-docker.md

         ],
    ```

-2. Check the `allow_rfc1918` parameter to be `false`.
-If `true`, it allows nodes to work within a local network.
+2. Check the `allow_rfc1918` parameter to be `true`.
+If it is `true`, it allows nodes to work within a local network (Docker or NAT, for instance).
-   3.Check the `port` parameter.
+3. Check the `port` parameter.
 The value of this parameter should be the same as the port value in `peers`:

    ```erlang
    port => 41025}
    ```

-5. Specify your node and port to be used for `tpic`, `api`, and `apis` protocols in `addresses` parameter:
+4. Specify your node and port to be used for `tpic`, `api`, and `apis` protocols in `addresses` parameter:

    ```erlang
    addresses => [